AU-HCI/website/markdown/git.md

    clean.

 5. After you commit push your changes to Github using `git push`.
-Do this everytime you're done working too.
+Do this every time you're done working too.
 You can push as many times as you like.
 Committing and pushing every time your done working on your assignments keeps Git happy.